1lunarxx/Phantom/README.md

 - Food Fight (Scoreboard working, teams, unfinished)
 - Proper Building & Editing (missing some things)

-Credits: Andr1ww for some help on Inventory, Building, and Foodfight.
+Credits: Andr1ww for some help on Inventory, and Building.